top of page

 Shelter law-making.
 Legal response to massive migration caused by Russian aggression against Ukraine

-The main goal of the project is to analyse the legal instruments adopted by public authorities in response to the unprecedented mass influx of people into the V4 countries due to the Russian aggression against Ukraine, compare the solutions, distinguish those that were the most effective and prepare recommendations for states on how to deal with such unexpected challenges in future.
+The main goal is to analyse the legal instruments adopted by public authorities in response to the unprecedented mass influx of people into the V4 countries due to the Russian aggression against Ukraine, compare the solutions, distinguish those that were the most effective and prepare recommendations for states on how to deal with such unexpected challenges in future.

 Publications